TimeToogo/tunshell/README.md

 ## Why?

-> Why would I use this when I am already able to use my well-established SSH client?
+> Why would I use this over my well-established SSH client?

 Good question, you wouldn't!
-The use case for tunshell is predominantly quick, ad-hoc remote access to hosts which you may not have SSH access to, or not even the ability to install an SSH daemon at all.
+The use case for tunshell is predominantly quick, ad-hoc remote access to hosts which you may not have SSH access to, or even the ability to install an SSH daemon at all.
 The beauty of tunshell is that it's client is a statically-linked, pre-compiled binary which can be installed by simply downloading it via a one-liner script.
 This makes it ideal to quickly debug environments you normally wouldn't have shell access to, some examples:

 ### Debugging Deployment Pipelines